booch/presentations/Ruby_Preserves/slides.md

 =====================

 * Domain logic and persistence logic in same class
-* Violates SRP (Single Responsibility Principle)

 * ActiveRecord ORM uses this pattern

 ???

-* The biggest problem with AR is that it encourages bad engineering habits
+* Domain logic = logic about the "things" in our application
+    * And the interactions between those things
-    * This is mostly because it violates the SRP
+* ActiveRecord (the ORM) is based on the Active Record pattern
-* Note "Active Record" is the pattern and "ActiveRecord" is the ORM
+    * "Active Record" (with a space) = the pattern
+    * "ActiveRecord" (no space) = the ORM
 * Active Record pattern described by Martin Fowler
     * [Patterns of Enterprise Application Architecture][peap]
-    * Discusses the trade-offs involved with the coupling
+    * Discusses the trade-offs
-* Separation of concerns in important
-    * Just like Rails separates M-V-C concerns
-    * But ActiveRecord does a terrible job at it
-* My experience is that the sweet spot for AR is about 20 model classes
-    * Data Mapper pattern has a little more overhead in the number of classes/concepts
-        * Pays off a lot as you have more classes
-        * Still has a couple advantages with only a few classes
+* A lot of terminology also comes from:
+    * [Domain-Driven Design][ddd] by Eric Evans

 ---
 class: diagram